 What is the Effect of Withholding Life-Sustaining Procedures?

 A person may create a living will that directs medical professions to withhold or withdraw life-prolonging procedures in the event that person has a terminal illness or end-stage condition, or is in a persistent vegetative state.
 The withdrawing of life-prolonging procedures from a patient in accordance with any provision of Chapter 765 does not constitute a suicide.

-As the population in the United States continues to age, euthanasia remains a significant and hotly debated topic.
+As the population in the United States continues to age, assisted suicide remains a significant and hotly debated topic.
 State laws are constantly changing and it’s best to contact a legal professional if you have specific questions.
 An experienced estate planning attorney can discuss your situation with you and help you prepare an appropriate advanced health care directive.

 For more related articles and resources, check out the following links:

 Questions About Florida Euthanasia Laws?
 An Attorney Can Help

 More and more states are beginning to allow physician-assisted suicide for those who are terminally ill and wish to end their lives on their own terms, but Florida has not yet followed suit.
 However, you may have questions about withdrawing live-preserving support or other euthanasia-related matters.
 A Florida health care law attorney can help.